Updated August 2023

 Featuring more than 320 craft vendors and 38 food vendors, there is something for everyone!
-Some of the arts and crafts items available include: turned and carved wood, glass prints, sewn and woven textiles, jewelry, photography, paintings, pottery, and new or repurposed primitives.
+Some of the arts and crafts items available include turned and carved wood, glass prints, sewn and woven textiles, jewelry, photography, paintings, pottery, and new or repurposed primitives.
 You are sure to find decor for every season and gifts for everyone on your list.

 Covered Bridge Fine Arts Section

-New for 2022, you will find a fine arts section of the festival dedicated to live demonstrations.
+Returning for 2023, you will find a fine arts section of the festival dedicated to live demonstrations.
 The artists have scheduled demos, some of which include hands-on participation.
 There are some classes suitable for children, such as mini-gourd ornaments, and egg blowing.
 The skills being shown include wildlife illustration, basket weaving, egg scratching, and fireplace brooms.
 A full schedule of demonstrations is available so that you can plan your day!

 Self-Guided Covered Bridge Tours

-- Pick up a copy at the Visitor’s Bureau at 121 Papermill Rd. in Bloomsburg, or at the information booth, across from the Education Building at the Fairgrounds.
+- Pick up a copy at the Visitor’s Bureau at 121 Papermill Rd. in Bloomsburg or at the information booth, across from the Education Building at the Fairgrounds.

 - Download a copy to print at home

 - Request a copy to be mailed to you.

 You can choose which of the 25 covered bridges you would like to see and enjoy the beautiful countryside and fall foliage along the way.
 Stop and buy a locally-grown pumpkin or some apples to take home!